Soleil Boughton Sells 24,516 Shares of Hims & Hers Health, Inc. (NYSE:HIMS) Stock

-Hims & Hers Health, Inc. (NYSE:HIMS) insider Soleil Boughton sold 24,516 shares of the firm’s stock in a transaction on Thursday, February 3rd.
-The stock was sold at an average price of $4.59, for a total value of $112,528.44.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Hims & Hers Health, Inc. (NYSE:HIMS) insider Soleil Boughton sold 24,516 shares of the business’s stock in a transaction on Monday, February 7th.
+The shares were sold at an average price of $4.41, for a total transaction of $108,115.56.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.

-Hims & Hers Health (NYSE:HIMS) last announced its earnings results on Wednesday, November 10th.
-The company reported ($0.09) EPS for the quarter, beating analysts’ consensus estimates of ($0.14) by $0.05.
-Hims & Hers Health had a negative return on equity of 25.38% and a negative net margin of 35.74%.
-The company had revenue of $74.17 million during the quarter, compared to analysts’ expectations of $70.10 million.
-As a group, research analysts expect that Hims & Hers Health, Inc. will post -0.25 earnings per share for the current fiscal year.
+A number of equities research analysts have recently commented on the stock.
+Jefferies Financial Group assumed coverage on shares of Hims & Hers Health in a report on Wednesday, December 1st.
+They issued a “hold” rating and a $7.00 target price for the company.
+Citigroup reduced their target price on shares of Hims & Hers Health from $14.00 to $9.00 and set a “buy” rating for the company in a report on Monday, December 20th.
+Piper Sandler raised shares of Hims & Hers Health from a “neutral” rating to an “overweight” rating and upped their target price for the company from $10.00 to $12.00 in a report on Thursday, November 11th.
+Finally, Zacks Investment Research cut shares of Hims & Hers Health from a “hold” rating to a “sell” rating in a report on Wednesday, January 12th.
+One equities research analyst has rated the stock with a sell rating, three have assigned a hold rating and four have given a buy rating to the stock.
+Based on data from MarketBeat, the company presently has an average rating of “Hold” and a consensus price target of $12.14.

-A number of institutional investors have recently made changes to their positions in HIMS.
-Morgan Stanley purchased a new position in Hims & Hers Health during the 1st quarter valued at about $165,000.
-Principal Financial Group Inc. purchased a new position in Hims & Hers Health during the 2nd quarter valued at about $460,000.
-Deutsche Bank AG acquired a new stake in Hims & Hers Health in the 2nd quarter valued at about $45,000.
-Bank of New York Mellon Corp raised its position in Hims & Hers Health by 71.7% in the 2nd quarter.
-Bank of New York Mellon Corp now owns 43,074 shares of the company’s stock valued at $469,000 after purchasing an additional 17,994 shares in the last quarter.
-Finally, JPMorgan Chase & Co. acquired a new stake in Hims & Hers Health in the 2nd quarter valued at about $168,000.
+A number of institutional investors and hedge funds have recently modified their holdings of HIMS.
+Dark Forest Capital Management LP acquired a new position in Hims & Hers Health during the third quarter worth about $32,000.
+Deutsche Bank AG acquired a new position in Hims & Hers Health during the second quarter worth about $45,000.
+Advisor Group Holdings Inc. grew its position in Hims & Hers Health by 77.4% during the third quarter.
+Advisor Group Holdings Inc. now owns 6,926 shares of the company’s stock worth $51,000 after buying an additional 3,021 shares during the period.
+NorthRock Partners LLC acquired a new stake in shares of Hims & Hers Health in the fourth quarter valued at approximately $67,000.
+Finally, Versor Investments LP acquired a new stake in shares of Hims & Hers Health in the fourth quarter valued at approximately $67,000.
 Institutional investors own 43.94% of the company’s stock.

 About Hims & Hers Health